quicwg/base-drafts/draft-ietf-quic-http.md

 ### Push Streams

 Server push is an optional feature introduced in HTTP/2 that allows a server to initiate a response before a request has been made.
-See section 8.2 of
+See Section 8.2 of
 {{!RFC7540}} for more details.

 A push stream is indicated by a stream type of `0x01`, followed by the Push ID